Xunnamius/black-flag/README.md

 ### Published Package Details

 This is a [CJS2 package][x-pkg-cjs-mojito] with statically-analyzable exports built by Babel for Node.js versions that are not end-of-life.
+For TypeScript users, this package supports both `"Node10"` and `"Node16"` module resolution strategies.

 <details><summary>Expand details</summary>